At the movies: 'Ben Hur' and 'Wizard of Oz' as Japan reopens

 Western “Rio Bravo” (1959), starring John Wayne, was also playing in some theatres.

-Asked about the selection of films on show, the Toho official simply said: “We’re playing films that are popular.”
-(Reporting by Chris Gallagher Editing by Robert Birsel)
+Asked about the selection of films on show, a Toho official simply said: “We’re playing films that are popular.”